ZJU-SEC/Cargo-Ecosystem-Monitor/Code/accuracy_evaluation/README.md

 # Accuracy Evaluation

 This crate is used to evaluate the accuracy of the Resolution Pipeline of "Cargo Ecosystem Monitor".
+### View Evaluation Results NOW

+We store our evaluation results in the file `EDG_Evaluation_20220811.zip` and can be extracted and viewed directly.

+After extracting result file in this directory, run `cargo run --bin summary_release` in your shell and you can see the summary of the results.

+### Re-evaluate Our Pipeline

 Before executing any programs in this project, you should:

 1. build your crates postgresql database from Crates.io first. dbname=crates user=postgres password=postgres.
 2. Run project `rust_deps` to build table `dep_version`.